xristias/MDPI-Water-Smart-Water-Solutions-with-Big-Data/README.md

 # MDPI Water Smart Water Solutions with Big Data

- Material for the article published in this journal
+ This repository contains material for the article:
+ "A Machine Learning Framework for Olive Farms Profit Prediction" by Panagiotis Christias and Mariana Mocanu published in MDPI "Water" journal, special issue: "Smart Water Solutions with Big Data"

+ October 2021